rails/rails/guides/source/active_record_migrations.md

 ### Creating a Table

-The [`create_table`][] method is one of the most fundamental, but most of the time, will be generated for you from using a model, resource or scaffold generator.
+The [`create_table`][] method is one of the most fundamental, but most of the time, will be generated for you from using a model, resource, or scaffold generator.
 A typical use would be

 ```ruby